 Even as a source of potassium, there are actually lots of fruits and vegetables that have as much or more potassium than bananas (per gram).
 Avocados are one example.

-Soaking banana peels in water to produce ‘banana tea’ isn’t going to do anything special for your garden.
+Soaking banana peels in water to produce ‘banana tea’ (like compost tea) isn’t going to do anything special for your garden.

 And there’s nothing to support the idea that tossing banana peels in your planting holes gives plants a boost.